sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 1. In the **Solution Explorer** tool window, right-click the **Views > EmailMetrics** folder and select **Add > View**.

-1. In the **Add View** dialog, set the following values and leave the remaining input controls to their default values and select **Add**:
+1. In the **Add View** dialog, set the following values and leave the remaining input controls to their default values and select **Add**.

     - **View name**: ShowMetrics
     - **Template**: List